 10 Trailblazing Facts About Susan B. Anthony

 When people think of the suffrage movement, Susan B. Anthony is one of the names that immediately comes to mind.
-Although she didn't live long enough to vote (legally, at least), her contributions to the women’s rights movement were part of a chain of events that culminated in the 19th Amendment.
-Here are 10 facts you might not know about Anthony’s life and legacy.
+Although she didn't live long enough to vote (legally, at least), her contributions to women’s rights were part of a chain of events that culminated in the Nineteenth Amendment.
+On the occasion of her 200th birthday on February 15, 2020, here are a few facts you might not know about Anthony’s life and legacy.

 1. Susan B. Anthony was born into a family of abolitionists.